ampache/ampache.org-api/docs/versions/api-5.5/api-json-methods.md

 ---
-title: "API5.0 XML Methods"
+title: "API5.5 JSON Methods"
-metaTitle: "API5.0 XML Methods"
+metaTitle: "API5.5 JSON Methods"
 description: "API documentation"
 ---

-Let's go through come calls and examples that you can do for each XML method.
+Let's go through come calls and examples that you can do for each JSON method.

 With the exception of Binary methods, all responses will return a HTTP 200 response.

-Also remember that Binary data methods will not return xml; just the file/data you have requested.
+Also remember that Binary data methods will not return JSON; just the file/data you have requested.

 Binary methods will also return: